AdobeDocs/experience-manager-65.en/help/forms/using/mitigating-struts-2-rce-vulnerabilities-for-experience-manager-manager-form.md

 >[!TAB Linux]

 1. Run the following command to list all the struts2 jar files.
-Before running the command, replace the path in the above command with path of your AEM Form server:
+Before running the command, replace the path in the command with the path of your AEM Forms server:

     ```